You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 Purchase events, IAP receipts, Google purchase tokens and artist earnings ledger No fixed TTL; retained as financial records.
 Needed for accounting, tax, refunds, chargebacks, audit, entitlement, and payment disputes.

 Reports, moderation outcomes, blocks and enforcement records May be retained indefinitely or for the period needed to enforce repeat-offender and safety rules.
-Used for safety, legal, fraud, abuse, and platform-integrity purposes.
+Used for safety, child-safety, legal, fraud, abuse, and platform-integrity purposes.

 Security logs, fraud logs and rate-limit records For the period needed for security, abuse prevention, investigation, and legal compliance.
 Some counters may be short-lived; serious incident records may be retained longer.